 This course includes basic computer hardware, software, applications, troubleshooting, and customer service as integral parts of the course requirements.
 This course helps prepare students for the CompTIA A+ credential.
+English language arts, mathematics, and science are reinforced.

 Computer Engineering Technology II